-I guess it’s staying focused and being able to juggle both my CV and VA businesses AND this website!
-The trouble with having a completely virtual lifestyle is that you do actually have to do the work at some point!
-The Internet can be such a time suck and, because my niche is social media, keeping up to date with advancements can be time-consuming.
+Ha, the trouble with having a completely virtual lifestyle is that you actually have to do the work at some point!
+The internet can be such a time suck and, because my niche is social media, keeping up to date with changes can be time-consuming.

 How virtual I am

-Although I’m fascinated with Digital Nomads and the idea of working remotely from anywhere in the world, I’m not quite ready to pack up and travel continuously yet but, because I want to have that option, I make sure all my tasks and clients allow that freedom.
+Although I’m fascinated with Digital Nomads and the idea of working remotely from anywhere in the world, I’m not quite ready to pack up and travel continuously yet but, because I want to have that option, I make sure everything I say yes to allows that freedom.

 How I find my clients